 Transparency – Transparency is one such property of glass that creates a visible connection with the surface world.
 With the arrival of technology, clear glass also can be altered, making it opaque.

-In a conclusion, I can say “A city’s progress is often decided according to its infrastructure”, but it is really important to consider all the factors and know what needs to come up, and where to come up.
+In conclusion, “A city’s progress is often decided according to its infrastructure”, it is really important to consider all the factors and know what needs to come up, and where to come up.
 As architects, we should also focus on Eco – friendly.
-To get the update regarding how we can use landscape or eco -friendly architecture stay tuned we will update in our next coming article.
+To get the update regarding how we can use landscape or Eco -friendly architecture stay tuned we will update in our next coming article.
 Are you eager to read our next article?
-If yes, please be in touch with our website
+If yes, please be in touch with our website!